Abhishekkrishnan6/student-management-system/README.md

-A college management system built using Django framework.
+A student management system built using Django framework.
 It is designed for interactions between students and teachers.
 Features include attendance, marks and time table.

 ## Installation